Show 262: Listening Guide

 By: Aaron Copland

 “The Cat and the Mouse” is an interesting piece of music because it’s an actual story based on a fable.
 When I play through the difference “scenes” of the story, I mostly think from the mouse’s point of view, not the cat’s.
-My favorite 8291332955_17f5492b04_cpart of the “chasing” is the part where the mouse is hiding in the mouse hole.
+My favorite part of the “chasing” is the part where the mouse is hiding in the mouse hole.
 The cat is waiting impatiently outside the hole, slowly becoming drowsier…and drowsier.
 My least favorite part is when the mouse is at its funeral: the grave and sad part near the end.
 I can just imagine the cat chasing the mouse, succeeding, and then walking away like nothing happened.

 When I perform this piece, I’m usually aiming to have the person who’s listening know what’s going on in the story.
 For example, the audience should recognize when the mouse is caught from the way I play that particular passage.
 The hardest part of playing this piece is maintaining the excitement.
 Compared to other pieces, this particular one should be the most recognizable in where the story is going, what it’s about, and where the peak resolution is.